The Quantum Frontier

 Texas is the nation’s largest domestic oil producer, responsible for almost half of total United States crude production, and is essential to protecting national independence from the vagaries of foreign supply chains.
 Improving Texas’s oil production, then, goes beyond sound economics.
 It is sound national security policy.

 The case for quantum computing, though different in character and less urgent in its immediate application, is arguably larger in its long-term implications.
 Texas’s fundamentals are strong.
-As previously introduced, Scott Aaronson assesses Texas’s theoretical quantum program and the talent in the state’s universities as competitive with, if not even not stronger than Colorado’s program, which is widely regarded as being one of the best national models.
+As previously introduced, Scott Aaronson assesses Texas’s theoretical quantum program and the talent in the state’s universities as competitive with, if not stronger than Colorado’s program, which is widely regarded as being one of the best national models.
 This is reflected in the research record, where in March of 2025, a team (including Aaronson) published in Nature the first experimental demonstration of certified randomness, which is a protocol invented at UT-Austin, with direct applications in cryptography and quantum security.
 Additionally, the Texas Quantum Institute already has partners with industry on quantum manufacturing.

 With these advantages, Texas is well-positioned to capture the burgeoning investment, both commercial and federal, that quantum computing is attracting.
 With HB 4751, Texas now has the start of a framework, but the funding and specificity are not yet there.
 This is ripe for opportunity in the 90th Legislature.